Top 45 SQL Coding Interview Questions and Answers (with Tips)

 SQL (Structured Query Language) is a tool used to manage and manipulate data in relational databases.
 It remains one of the most essential skills for data professionals, software developers, and business analysts in various industries.
-Mastering SQL coding questions is important to demonstrate the ability to work with data.
+Mastering SQL coding interview questions is important to demonstrate the ability to work with data.
 This guide will help you build your knowledge step-by-step with questions testing your SQL proficiencies.
-By practising the commonly asked SQL coding interview questions and answers, you will be ready to tackle the interview confidently.
+By practicing the commonly asked SQL programming interview questions and answers, you will be ready to tackle the interview confidently.

 SQL Basic Coding Interview Questions and Answers for Freshers